Permutations with a fixed number of occurrences of a pattern: A case generalizing 231: Future directions

 Let $q\in \{4123, 3412, 4231, 4213, 3142\}$.
 Then there is a constant $K$ so that

 \end{conjecture}

-A result from our previous work \cite{Waite2025} confirms this conjecture for $q = 4321$, and our new results confirm this conjecture for $q \in \{4123, 3412, 4231, 4213 \}$.
-A different argument which does not generalize very well can be used to confirm this conjecture for $q = 3142$.
+A result from our previous work \cite{Waite2025} supports this conjecture for $q = 4321$, and our new results support this conjecture for $q \in \{4123, 3412, 4231, 4213 \}$.
+A different argument which does not generalize very well can be used to obtain a similar result, supporting the conjecture for $q = 3142$.

-However, none of the techniques we have used have applied for $q = 4312$ and none of our attempts to settle this conjecture for this final case have worked.
+However, none of the techniques we have used have applied for $q = 4312$ and none of our attempts to obtain a similar result for this final case have worked.
 We hope to find an answer for this case in future work, and perhaps extend this to another large set of patterns as in this paper.